Who might the

 -Maintenance & Faulting Tech + Fully Trained Rigger.

 -Project Engineer (Telecoms).

 My line of work is actually quite interesting.
-As you’ve guess it has a lot to do with networking, data transmission, barer services, GSM and working to standards.
+As you’ve guessed it has a lot to do with networking, data transmission, barer services, GSM and working to national IT and Telecommunications standards.
 I work a 35 hour week (typically more) and in my spare time well…I work on my projects.